romanoaj/441indivproj/README.md

 **--dem:** Path to input DEM/DTM.
 Can be relative or absolute.
 Type=str. \[Required\]

 **--las_path:** Path to input las/z.
 Can be relative or absolute.
 Only necessary if you wish to classify your point cloud into individual trees and store it externally.
-Giving a las_path with set the store_las parameter of "the crowns_to_polys_smooth" method to True.
 Point cloud should be normalized to height above ground -- this can be done with the attached preprocessing script.
 Type=str. \[Optional\]
+* Giving a las_path will set the 'store_las' parameter of the *crowns_to_polys_smooth* method to True.

 **--out_dir:** Path to directory where results (tree top locations .shp, tree crowns .shp, optional tree-classified .las file) will be stored.
 Can be relative or absolute.
 Type=str. \[Required\]